 There are, of course, pot and pan dishwashers specifically designed for the job.
 These are great in operations like bakeries or retail where someone is dedicated to washing prepware three or more hours per day.
 But options are also available with other types of commercial dishwashers to provide effective pot and pan washing.
 This provides greater flexibility to achieve the cleanliness and sanitization level necessary for the wide variety of ware in many foodservice operations, with less reliance on hand washing.

-Since 2008, Hobart has been adding NSF rated pot and pan cycles to its commercial dishwashers, starting with the AM15 door-type model.
-As of 2017, the feature is available on all of Hobart’s commercial dishwashers, including the conveyor and the flight type.
-Dish machines with the pot and pan feature have an adjustable cycle length, allowing pots and pans to go through a longer two, four or six-minute cycle.
+For over a decade, Hobart has been adding NSF rated pot and pan cycles to its commercial dishwashers, starting with the AM series door type models.
+This rating is now available on all of Hobart’s commercial dishwashers, including the prep washer. rack conveyor and flight type.
+Dishmachines with the pot and pan rating have an adjustable cycle length, allowing pots and pans to go through a longer, extended cycles.

 Hobart’s dish machines are designed with pots and pans in mind, having taller openings to allow for the larger prepware cleaned during pot and pan cycles.
 There are also racks specifically designed to hold and run several sheet pans at a time.

 All of Hobart’s machines with the pot and pan mode are NSF certified.
 This means that the equipment has gone through stringent testing in order to meet specific requirements that ensure a high level of food safety and cleaning performance.
 NSF International is a third-party organization that certifies equipment used in foodservice operations.
 The rating lets operators and inspectors know that the equipment is designed to high standards that meet the FDA food code.